nikolai-kramskoy/project-calculator-backend/README.md

 ### Launch

-In this case you're having `.env` file can simply run this command (otherwise you also can use `-e` option with `docker compose`):
+In the case you're having `.env` file you can simply run this command (otherwise you also can use `-e` option with `docker compose`):

 ```shell
 docker compose up
 ```

-You also can use `mvn` directly to compile and package it without docker.
+You can also use `mvn` directly to compile and package it without docker, but then you will need to provide PostgreSQL instance yourself.

 ### CLI arguments

-You can set needed CLI arguments, for example you can set some properties for testing and debugging purposes to show generated SQL by Spring Data JPA, parameters that are used in the queries and query statistics (by default they are not shown):
+You can set needed CLI arguments via `CLI_ARGS` environment variable (e.g. `CLI_ARGS="--logging.level.org.hibernate.SQL=DEBUG --logging.level.org.hibernate.stat=DEBUG"`).

+These are common useful properties for testing and debugging purposes (e.g. to show generated SQL by Spring Data JPA, parameters that are used in the queries and query statistics (by default they are not shown)):
 - `logging.level.org.hibernate.SQL=DEBUG`
 - `logging.level.org.hibernate.stat=DEBUG`
 - `logging.level.org.hibernate.type.descriptor.sql.BasicBinder=TRACE`